 Search engines understand more than just plain keywords, and they are getting a lot smarter.

-Long gone are the days when you could keyword stuff your title, text and meta description with one or two words.
+Long gone are the days when you could keyword stuff your title, text, and meta description with one or two words.
 This practice does not work any longer.

-To stand a chance of getting a high Google page ranking for your great article now, your text needs contain words that are often associated with your topic.
+To stand a chance of getting a high Google page ranking for your great article now, your text needs to contain words that are associated with your topic.

-Whenever you create new content you probably already know that you need to think about keywords and long tail keywords.
+Whenever you create new content, you probably already know that you need to think about keywords and long-tail keywords.

-As an example, if you are writing about fish, your core keywords might be fish and fishing.
-Your long tail or phrase keywords might then be, why I like fishing, where can you catch fish, or what every fisherman should know.
+Your long-tail or phrase keywords might then be, why I like fishing, where can you catch fish, or what every fisherman should know.

 How to start your semantic keyword research

 The first thing to do is to check for a relevant main keyword.
-The example following is tracing how I prepared to write this article.
-My keyword is obviously semantic keywords.
+The example below traces how I prepared to write this article.

 Here is the result of my first broad search.

 I don’t want to write about a specific tool, so I chose the second and third keywords.

-There are peaks and troughs but there is enough interest to want to continue writing about the subject.
+There are peaks and troughs, but there is enough interest to continue writing about the subject.